witcher112/electron-app-universal-protocol-client/README.md

 - removed a lot of default behavior (like focusing the window after protocol request)
 - removed logging support
 - minor fixes

+Further changes are listed in [CHANGELOG.md](./CHANGELOG.md).

+Huge thanks for @glawson for creating `electron-deeplink` and allowing me to continue his work as recommended fork.

 # Installation